Constraint Learning for Control Tasks with Limited Duration Barrier Functions: Applications

 \subsection{Applications to Long-duration Autonomy}

-In many applications, guaranteeing particular properties (e.g., forward invariance) over an infinite-time horizon is difficult or some forms of approximations are required.
-Specifically, when a function approximator is employed, there will certainly be an approximation error.
+In many applications, guaranteeing particular properties (e.g., forward invariance) over an infinite-time horizon is difficult.
 Nevertheless, it is often sufficient to guarantee safety up to certain finite time, and our proposed LDCBFs act as useful relaxations of CBFs.
 To see that one can still achieve long-duration autonomy by using LDCBFs, we consider the settings of work in \cite{notomista2018persistification}.
-Suppose that the state $x:=[E,p^{\T}]^{\T}\in\Real^3$ has the information of energy level $E\in\Real_{\geq0}$ and the position $p\in\Real^2$ of an agent.
-Suppose also that $E_{\rm max}>0$ is the maximum energy level and $\rho(p)\geq0$ (equality holds only when the agent is at a charging station) is the energy required to bring the agent to a charging station from the position $p\in\Real^2$.
-Then, although we emphasize that we can obtain an LDCBF by value function learning if necessary, let us assume that the function